robert/robert.github.com/_posts/2020-08-12-ppab7-auto-project-builder.md

 ## Extensions

 *We're done - congratulations!
 Usually a PPAB project would have an extensions section where you go off on your own and add wacky, imaginative features to your program.
 However, I haven't finished writing the extensions to this project yet (they're coming soon).
-Send me [an email][contact] if you got this far and I'll send you what I've written, or [subscribe to my newsleter on programming for advanced beginners][pfab] to receive updates.*
+Send me [an email][contact] if you got this far and I'll send you what I've written, or [subscribe to my newsletter on programming for advanced beginners][pfab] to receive updates.*

 {% endraw %}